tonyscottpage/site/_posts/2014-08-18-inspired-by.markdown

 image:
 ---

 **On listening recently to a Desert Island Discs interview with Guy Garvey a lyricist, collector of lines and retiring front-man of Elbow I was inspired to do something unusual for me: buy a new album.
-Soon after, relaxed and jogging by the river  a line from their songs strikes me forcefully: "Carrying commitments like cats in a sack".
+Soon after, relaxed and jogging by the river  a line from their songs assaulted me: "Carrying commitments like cats in a sack".
 Why?**

 ![](/libb/images/guy_garvey.png)